Ghor Province

-Ghōr (Pashto (Note: /ps/), Dari (Note: /prs/): غور) also known as Ghowr or Ghur, is one of the 34 provinces of Afghanistan.
+Ghōr (Pashto, (Note: /ps/) Dari: (Note: /prs/) غور) also known as Ghowr or Ghur, is one of the 34 provinces of Afghanistan.
 It is located in the western Hindu Kush in central Afghanistan, towards the northwest.
 The province contains eleven districts, encompassing hundreds of villages, and approximately 764,472 settled people.
 Firuzkoh (known as “Chaghcharan” until 2014) is the capital of the province.

 Etymology

 The ancient Indo-European, Sogdian gor-/gur- ("mountain"-) is well preserved in all Slavic gor-/gór- (goor-/gur-), e.g.: Gorals, Goran, Goranci, Góra, Gora..., in Iranian languages, e.g.: Gorani language, Guran (Kurdish tribe).
 The Polish notation using gór- ("ó" stands for a sound between English "oo" and "u") instead of the popular gur- or ghur- preserves the ancient orthography.

 History

 Mandesh is the historical name by which the mountain region of Ghor was called.

 Beginning in 725, the Umayyad governor Asad b.
 'Abdallah al-Qasri unsuccessfully raided the region of Ghur.

-The inhabitants of Ghor were completely Islamized during the Ghurids era.
-Before the 12th century, the area was home to Buddhists, Zoroastrians, Hindus and a small number of Jews.
+The inhabitants of Ghor had completely embraced Islam during the Ghurids era.
+Before the 12th century, the region was home to Buddhists, Zoroastrians, Hindus and a small number of Jews.
 Remains of the oldest settlements discovered by Lithuanian archaeologists in 2007 and 2008 in Ghor date back to 5000 BC.
 Ruins of a few castles and other defense fortifications were also discovered in the environs of Chaghcharan.
 A Buddhist monastery hand-carved on the bluff of the river Harirud existed in the first centuries during the prevalence of Buddhism.
 The artificial caves revealed testimony of the daily life of the Buddhist monks.

 The rise to power of the Ghurids at Ghur, a small isolated area located in the mountain vastness between the Ghaznavid Empire and the Seljukids, was an unusual and unexpected development.
 The area was so remote that until the 11th century, it had remained a pagan enclave surrounded by Muslim principalities.
 It was converted to Islam in the early part of the 12th century after Mahmud raided it, and left teachers to instruct the Ghurids in the precepts of Islam.
 Even then it is believed that paganism, i.e. a variety of Mahayana Buddhism persisted in the area till the end of the century.

 Various scholars and historians such as John McLeod attribute the conversion of the Ghauris to Islam to Mahmud Ghazni after his conquest of Ghor.

 Traditional Muslim historians such as Estakhri and Ibn Haukal attest to the existence of the non-Islamic enclave of Ghor before the time of Ghazni, which is attributed to converting its population to Islam.